lawnjelly/Misc/FTIDocs/FTI.md

 ## Conclusion
 Although physics interpolation may not be suitable in _every_ case, it should however be the first option you try, especially for 3D games.
 In many cases it is a no-brainer - it involves very little specific coding or changes, and will often offer a _vastly_ better experience for end users, giving professional fluid gameplay on a wide variety of hardware.

+# Tips
+* Even if you intend to run physics at 60tps, in order to thoroughly test your interpolation and get the smoothest gameplay, it can be a good idea to temporarily set the physics tick rate to a low value such as 10tps.

+This will enable you to easily see cases where you should be calling `reset_physics_interpolation()`, or where you should be using your own custom interpolation on e.g. a Camera.